naylence/naylence-examples-python/examples/distributed/biomes/README.md

 * **Mixed capabilities:** one agent serves arithmetic RPC (add/multiply), the other serves a **streaming** Fibonacci endpoint (and delegated multiply).
 * **Simple admission (dev):** children and agents use **direct (open)** admission for clarity; production can switch to **gated/overlay/strict‑overlay** with the same topology.

 ---
+> ⚠️ **Security note:** This demo is intentionally insecure for clarity.
+There is **no auth, TLS, or overlay security** enabled here.
+Later examples will layer in secure admission, identities, and sealed channels.

+---
+> **For curious souls:** Naylence ships with FastAPI/Uvicorn under the hood but you’ll never need to see or configure it.
+All transport, routing, and addressing are handled by the fabric itself.
+No boilerplate servers, no route wiring, just `make start` and go.
+---

 ## Files